 It was in Memory Grove in City Creek Canyon below the home where he lived on the Avenues in Salt Lake City.
 He often said, “Life is designed to drive us to our knees.”
 He set a pattern there of seeking and finding answers and peace in prayer.

 After receiving his endowment in the Salt Lake Temple, he also found a special place for prayer in that temple.

-When was the only time Truman Madsen was alone with his grandfather, Heber J. Grant?
+When was the only time he was alone with his grandfather, Heber J. Grant?

 After President Grant suffered a stroke, family members would take turns reading to him each evening and helping prepare him for bed.

 Dad substituted one evening for his father when he was unable to make it.
 Instead of Dad reading, President Grant told him stories, including how he met, courted, and proposed to Emily Wells.

 The shortened version: Orson F. Whitney also courted Emily and asked her if he converted her to the principle of plural marriage, would she marry him.
 She said if he ever converted her to the principle, she would marry Heber J. Grant.